School fees in Dubai can really cut into the family budget, with many institutions charging tens of thousands of dirhams a year.

 But Dubai is home to 217 private schools, meaning parents have several options to choose from.

-The Indian High School: up to Dh10,465 per year
+The Indian High School: Up to Dh10,465 a year

 The school has also established a well-being centre, where pupils can seek help from counsellors if they have mental health concerns.

-Fees start at Dh5,525 per year and go up to Dh10,465.
+Annual fees start at Dh5,525 and go up to Dh10,465.

 It has 288 teachers and a turnover of 16 per cent.